 “Is that it?” she asked.

-For years after that, I slipped in and out of real jobs – helping people and making their lives easier… in the corporate world, where people made money.
+So for years after that, I slipped in and out of real jobs – helping people and making their lives easier… in the corporate world, where people made money.

-I was an executive assistant; and made my manager’s life easier, by doing all of his administration work, setting up his meetings, and making sure he stopped to have lunch.
+I was an executive assistant; and made my manager’s life easier, but doing all of his administration work, setting up his meetings, and making sure he stopped to have lunch.
 I became a flight attendant, and made the journeys of travellers easier, by serving them tea and coffee in the air, and handing out airline blankets.
 I also worked as a trainer, working with underemployed government beneficiaries.
-I loved it… but like everyone said, that kind of work didn’t pay much.
+I loved it… but as everyone said, that kind of work didn’t pay much.
 I became a recruitment consultant and helped people find jobs.

-Let me tell you – nothing satisfied me.
+Let me tell you… nothing satisfied me.
 Nothing made me feel whole.

 Today though… today is different.
 Writing on this blog has given my life a whole new meaning.